 While Paris sparkles all year round, it shines the brightest at Christmastime, when it transforms itself into a fairy tale wonderland of lights, music, and, if you’re lucky, a little snow.
 Alongside New York and London, the French capital is one of the best cities in the world to experience the holiday season.

-If you’re after festive shopping, spacial concerts, and atmospheric strolls under glittering lights, here’s the ultimate guide on how to enjoy Christmas in Paris.
+If you’re after festive shopping, special concerts, and atmospheric strolls under glittering lights, here’s the ultimate guide on how to enjoy Christmas in Paris.

 See the Christmas Lights on the Champs-Élysées